 Stanford suggests aiming to write 650 words, allowing no more than 1,050 words to cover this essay and a second essay question, “Why Stanford?”
 Maybe you feel that you can answer the first part of the question in one word, with things like love, family or chocolate.
 But the heart of the question, the part that reveals your life’s calling and uniquely personal journey for getting there, requires deeper introspection.
 Why does that one thing matter more than any other?

-If you’re staring in terror at the blank page, Fortuna’s Tatiana Nemo, a Stanford GSB alum & former MBA admissions interviewer, advises: “Invest time building a timeline of the influences, instances, moments that have shaped you.
-Dig deep connecting the dots between what has shaped you and who you’ve become.
-Devote essay A to talk about past and present, and talk about the future in essay B. Both essays need to be coherent and could read as a single story.”
+If you’re staring in terror at the blank page, Fortuna’s Tatiana Nemo, a Stanford GSB alum & former MBA admissions interviewer, advises: “Invest some effort in building a timeline of the influences, instances and moments that have shaped you.
+Dig deep, connecting the dots between what has shaped you and who you’ve become.
+Devote essay A to talk about past and present,; talk about the future in essay B. Both essays need to be coherent and connected, so they could read as a single story.”

 Even though you might have to spend hours on this essay through brainstorming, research, talking with others, writing a draft, then another (and then another), just remember that it’s all inside you… it’s your story, and you just have to find it and pull it out.